NSL-Develop/KB28/README.md

 - Create a file named ``config.json`` in the root folder.
 - Write ``{"token":"<token>"}`` in this file.
 Replace ``<token>`` with your Discord bot token.
 - Open the command prompt in the current folder and run the command ``node index.js``.

+Your robot is now online !
+You just have to invite it.